Ulrich Bräker: Biography

 His writing is based on a pietistic outlook and reflects intimate familiarity with the Bible (based on a close reading of the eight volumes of the Berleburg Bible) as well as a keen observation of nature, besides an enthusiastic interest in the works of William Shakespeare (which became available in German translation at the time).

 Bräker wrote a commentary on each of the 36 plays by Shakespeare, published in 1780.

 In the judgement of Voellmy (1955), Bräker's diary is a "touching human document" containing Lebensweisheit, or "pearls of true pragmatic wisdom", besides representing an important historical document of Bräker's time from the point of view of a man of the lower classes.

 His account of his half-year's service contributed significantly to the public image of the Prussian Army and its recruitment practices during the Seven Years' War.

 In 1776, Bräker became a member of the Toggenburgische Moralische Gesellschaft, which was otherwise reserved to the educated classes.
 Publication of his diary began in 1788, and an edition of his collected writings was compiled, printed in 1792.

 Bräker was not successful as a businessman.
 He was in debt, and in 1797, a year before his death, he was forced to sell his house in Wattwil.
 Three out of seven children born to his wife died before reaching maturity.

-Bräker lived to see, and was perturbed by, the French invasion of Switzerland in the spring of 1798, but he died in September of the same year.
+Bräker lived to see, and was perturbed by, the French invasion of Switzerland in the spring of 1798.
+He died on 11 September 1798 in Wattwil, aged 62.